facebook/react/docs/docs/loading-data-asynchronously.md

 Often, the data that a component needs is not available at initial render.
 We can load data asynchronously in the `componentDidMount` [lifecycle hook](/react/docs/react-component.html#componentdidmount).

-In the following example we use the `fetch` API to retrieve information about Facebook's Gists on GitHub and store them in the state.
+In the following example we use the `fetch` [browser API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve information about Facebook's Gists on GitHub and store them in the state.

 ```javascript{7-11}
 class Gists extends React.Component {